porscheinformatik/material-addons/README.md

 ### Deploy demo

-Use `npm run deploy:demo` to deploy a new version to [github pages](https://porscheinformatik.github.io/material-addons) of the demno.
+Use `npm run publish:demo` to deploy a new version to [github pages](https://porscheinformatik.github.io/material-addons) of the demno.

 ### Set correct registry for publishing material-addons